snoopwpf/snoopwpf/README.md

 - http://www.cplotts.com/2011/02/14/snoop-tips-tricks-2-snooping-transient-visuals
 - http://www.cplotts.com/2012/05/31/snoop-tips-tricks-3-the-crosshairs

-## Why Can't I Snoop WPF 3.5 Applications?
+## Why can't I snoop WPF 3.5 applications?
 Well, you can!
 You will just need to use Snoop 2.9.0 and earlier, in order to do so.
 As part of the process of moving to Visual Studio 2017, we have dropped support for WPF 3.5 applications.

 ## How do i build Snoop?
-Just open `Snoop.sln` with Visual Studio 2017 (or later) and build it.
+Just open `Snoop.sln` with Visual Studio 2019 (16.3 or later) and build it.
-Please note that you need the Visual Studio 2017 C++ payload and in case you are using a later version you also need the VC++ 141 payload.
+Please note that you need the Visual Studio 2019 C++ payload and in case you are using a later version you also need the VC++ 142 payload.

-Note that if you are going to run Snoop somewhere where you haven't built it you are likely going to need the Microsoft Visual C++ Redistributable(s) for Visual Studio 2017 for both x86 and x64 installed on that machine.
-See [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) for some download links to the redists.

 ## Contributors
 Over time contributions have been added by several people, most notably: